-Most of the wheelchairs that are sold in your big box retailers and online stores are considered standard wheelchairs.
+Most of the wheelchairs that are sold in your big-box retailers and online stores are stand wheelchairs. standard wheelchairs.
 They are lightweight, easily fordable, and allow easy transport.
 These type of wheelchairs are also very convenient, as they can fit into compact spaces around the house.
 A Standard wheelchair is a good affordable choice for conditions ranging from short-term disability to those who can not ambulate at all.

 This is a standard wheelchair with higher back support and head support.
 As the name suggests, the back can recline in order to provide some relief after constant sitting upright.
 This chair is very useful for short-term rehab patients, who are not out of bed for maybe a week or ten days and have some cardiopulmonary or neurological disorder.
 It can also be used if the patient complains of back pain while in a chair for long period of time or needs to relieve pressure.

 The above chairs are for comparatively high functioning individuals. a patient needs to be able to tolerate sitting upright safely and needs to have good trunk control.
 For example, without any signs and symptoms of orthostatic hypotension or other medical issues like a headache, fainting, nausea or vomiting, high respiration rate, etc.

 For more complex and physically involved patients, I usually evaluate them for one of the following chairs.